rafi-khan-cmd/supplychainproject/PUSH_TO_GITHUB.md

 1. Go to [GitHub.com](https://github.com) and sign in
 2. Click the **"+"** icon in the top right → **"New repository"**
-3. Repository name: `supply-chain-digital-twin` (or your preferred name)
+3. Repository name: `supply-chain-digital` (or your preferred name)
-4. Description: `Supply Chain Digital Twin - Full-stack simulation platform with Angular, Spring Boot, Snowflake, and Databricks`
+4. Description: `Supply Chain Digital - Full-stack simulation platform with Angular, Spring Boot, Snowflake, and Databricks`
 5. **Visibility**: Choose Public (for portfolio) or Private
 6. **DO NOT** check "Initialize with README" (you already have one)
 7. Click **"Create repository"**